COM 372—Theory and Research in Intercultural Communication

 Ø In addition to interpersonal communication, Kim notes the importance of media.
 Own-culture media also serves as a bridge (and becomes important when one returns home to reduce return culture shock!), but host culture media, especially (says Kim) of certain types like news media, help one to adjust to the new culture.

-Ø Kim’s model is one of first to admit the role of the environment, that it is not all up to the traveler to adjust!
+Ø Kim’s model admits the role of the environment, that it is not all up to the traveler to adjust!
 People in the environment are part of the process, making adjustment harder or easier!
 This may occur through variables such as host receptivity and conformity pressure.

-Ø Of course, in this we begin to see one limitation of the model: While increased host receptivity might help one “adjust” in terms of being psychologically happy in a new culture, conformity pressure will help them “adjust” in terms of learning the rules of the new culture.
+Ø A limitation of the model is that, while increased host receptivity might help one “adjust” in terms of being psychologically happy in a new culture, conformity pressure will help them “adjust” in terms of learning the rules of the new culture.
 But could one learn and follow the rules of the new culture but still feel miserable and sad?
 Suddenly, it seems important to know exactly how we are defining adjustment.

 C. Domains of Adjustment: Colleen Ward and others